qweenwasabi/Refresher-Developer-Tools/README.md

 This is for challenging yourself to see if you're able to complete the initiation goals solo.
 Choose this goal to refresh foundational skills or fill in any gaps you may be missing.

-## Challenge Rating

-This goal will likely be within your ZPD if you...

-- Have worked on a goal
-- Have used git and GitHub to do basic version control and project management tasks
-- Can read and write JavaScript
-- Are interested in becoming more effective with your developer tools and environment

 ## Description